oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 #.
 For the necessary contact, hover over the |IcMore| more actions menu and modify the contact's subscription to the marketing list by clicking |IcUns| or |IcSub|.

-When not subscribed, the person will not be contacted in the email campaigns.
+The person will not be contacted in the email campaigns when not subscribed.

-.. what happens?

 Remove the Person From the Marketing List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^